AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/add-assets.md

    ![chlimage_1-212](assets/chlimage_1-212.png)
 -->

 1. Pour annuler une opération de chargement en cours, cliquez sur le bouton de fermeture (`X`) en regard de la barre de progression.
-When you cancel the upload operation, [!DNL Assets] deletes the partially uploaded portion of the asset.
+Lorsque vous annulez le chargement, [!DNL Assets] supprime la partie partiellement chargée de la ressource.

-   If you cancel the upload operation before the files are uploaded, [!DNL Assets] stops uploading the current file and refreshes the content.
-Toutefois, les fichiers déjà téléchargés ne sont pas supprimés.
+   Si vous annulez le chargement avant la fin de l’opération, [!DNL Assets] arrête le chargement du fichier en cours et actualise le contenu.
+Toutefois, les fichiers déjà chargés ne sont pas supprimés.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#
    The ability to resume uploading is especially helpful in low-bandwidth scenarios and network glitches, where it takes a long time to upload a large asset.
 You can pause the upload operation and continue later when the situation improves.
 When you resume, uploading starts from the point where you paused it.